 How to Bypass First-pass Metabolism:

-Drugs with high first-pass metabolism may require alternative routes of administration to avoid first-pass metabolism.- Alternative Routes of Administration
+Drugs with high first-pass metabolisms may require alternative routes of administration to avoid first-pass metabolisms.- Alternative Routes of Administration

 - Modified Release drug delivery system